JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Monday, 5 September, 2022

 Today, I went back to HackerRank and completed another challenge.
 Specifically, I completed the HackerRank Lists challenge, fond here. https://www.hackerrank.com/challenges/python-lists/problem In the practice I have done over the past few weeks working ahead in my class, I figured out a few questions I had about some of the things I was seeing at HackerRank like for example the header they populate in (if __name__ == "__main__":) I now know that allows for you to do things like unit test your code without actually running the full program and is meant to be put before the main function.
 It also allows for you to use your code in other programs via importing them.
 From there, I practiced more with pull requests on Github and completed my second pull request.

+Day 26

+Tuesday, 6 September, 2022

+I went to try another HackerRank problem but when I ran into something that I could not find an answer to and that everyone I found online simply took for granted, I got annoyed and went back to working ahead in my class.
+I figured out the problem I ran into last night and found another one, then fixed it.
+I also got more practice with completing pull requests, reviewing code, and tracking problems.
+I am actually enjoying this process.